mebobby2/elixir-todo/README.md

 ## Upto

-Upto page 283 - 11.3.4 Reasoning about the system
+Upto page 285 - Calls vs Casts

-Then:
-This chapter will optimize the server.
-Then we can run our load tests again, making sure the crashes are gone and also we get a better throughput
+Before:
+After the optimizations in place, the load tests runs without crashes.
+Before continuing with book, look through the 1. database.ex and database_worker.ex 2. list.ex, and 3. server.ex to make sure u understand the optimization changes